4 Working on the Farm

 .
 The syntax is:

-ssh your-hpc-username@hpc-address
+ssh your-hpc-username@hpc-server-address

-ssh sanger-username@farm5-login
+ssh sanger-username@gen22-login

-The Sanger service desk has set up your laptop to assume your Sanger ID, so you can use the simplified command to access the farm:
+The Sanger service desk has set up your laptop to assume your Sanger ID, so you can use the simplified command to access the Farm:

-ssh farm5-login
+ssh gen22

 The first time you connect to an HPC, you may receive a message about the ECDSA key fingerprint.
 By typing yes